 Matthew Curley joined the team at Walsh, Kelliher & Sharp in January 2014.
-Matt works on the preparation of individual, gift, estate, partnership and corporate tax returns, as well as financial statement preparation.
+Matt works on the preparation of corporate, partnership, individual, gift, and estate tax returns, as well as financial statement preparation.
 His responsibilities also include maintaining accounting and tax software systems and working on process improvement.
 In addition, he is a certified QuickBooks ProAdvisor.
 Matt’s interests also have him involved in a variety of strategic planning from formation, mergers, and acquisitions, to succession and transition planning.

 On April 26, 2017 the Trump administration provided information on proposed tax law changes, many of which mirror his previous tax policy statements.
 Although these proposals lack significant detail, here is what the president proposes and how it might impact your tax liability:

 Business Tax Rates - Trump’s proposal would cut the top rate on corporate...

 Tax legislation passed late in December 2015 (the Protecting Americans from Tax Hikes Act) extended a number of favorable business provisions and made some others permanent.
 The provisions can have a significant impact on a business’s taxes for 2016.
 Here is a rundown of those changes that need to be considered when preparing your 2016 and 2017...

 The holiday season is the favorite time of the year for charities to solicit donations.
 It is also the time of year when scammers show up in force, pretending to be legitimate charities in hopes of swindling you.
 It is also a festive and very busy time of the year, and you may inadvertently overlook the documentation needed to verify...